 4. Mental Health-related Issues

 Certain psychological issues and mood disorders, such as depression, anxiety, bipolar disorder, etc., can affect your sexual health and decrease your sexual desire orgasms, and reduce the sensations produced in the penis.
-However, if you’re seeking treatment for these disorders, antidepressants used for treating these issues (as discussed above) can also have a negative impact on your sex life.
-This often leads to performance anxiety which makes the person ejaculate sooner than expected.
+However, if you’re seeking treatment for these disorders, antidepressants used for treating these issues (as discussed above) can also hurt your sex life.
+This often leads to performance anxiety, which makes the person ejaculate sooner than expected.

 5. Partial Erections